Target: Increase our absolute energy conversion efficiency to 80% – now extended to 2030.

 Reducing our direct CO2 emission intensity

 We continue to work to reduce our direct CO2 emission intensity.
-Thanks to the implementation of best practices and continuous technology investments, we have achieved 40% of our ambitious FY2020 CO2 emission intensity reduction target (FY2017: 40%).
+Thanks to the implementation of best practices and continuous technology investments, we have achieved 32% of our CO2 emission intensity reduction target (FY2017: 40%).
 These results are accomplished through a series of global, regional and local initiatives that are capital-intensive.
 For example, we design reactors and technology that enable us to optimize temperatures and gas flows, improving the conversion of carbon into carbon black.

-Progress towards targets
+Progress towards target

-Target: Reduce our direct CO2 emissions intensity by more than 22%
+Target: Reduce our direct CO2 emissions intensity by more than 22% against the 2005 baseline.